florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 While users type on their keyboards, the model tries to predict the next word.
 As soon as the user typed the next word, a new data point is created and the true label (the last word) is determined.
 The model can then automatically update itself without having to store the data permanently.
-In such a situation, Federated Learning is extremely powerful because models can be trained with a huge amount of data that is not stored and not directly shared at all.
+In such a situation, Federated Learning is extremely powerful because models can be trained with a huge amount of data that is not stored and not directly shared with a server at all.
+We can thus make use of lot of data that we could otherwise not have used without violating the users' privacy.

 ### Unique Characteristics

 While Federated Learning might sound similar to distributed machine learning on a technical level, there are some major differences to applications in data centers where the training data is distributed among many machines [4].

 - **Huge number of clients**: Since machine learning generally requires a lot of data, the applications that use it have to have many users.
 Every one of these users could theoretically participate in Federated Learning, making it far more distributed than anything in a data center
-- **Non-identical distributions**: In a data center setting, it is possible to make sure that every machine has a representative set of data so that all updates look very similar.
+- **Non-identical distributions**: In a data center setting, it is possible to ensure that every machine has a representative set of data so that all updates look very similar.
 In Federated Learning, this cannot be guaranteed.
 We have to expect that users generate data from completely different distributions, i.e. we cannot make [iid](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) assumptions.
 While similar users might have similar local training data, two randomly picked users could produce very different weight updates
 - **Unbalanced number of samples**: Along the same lines, we cannot expect most users to have the same number of local training examples.
 There could be users with only a handful of data points, while others might have thousands
 - **Slow and unstable communication**: In a data center, it is expected that nodes can communicate comparatively quickly with each other and that it is ensured that messages do not get lost.
 In Federated Learning, these assumptions cannot be made.
 Uploads are typically going to be much [slower](http://www.speedtest.net/reports/united-states/) than downloads and, especially if the connection is from a cell phone, it might be extremely slow.
 Some clients might also currently not be connected to the internet and will not respond at all